omsf/gha-runner/docs/matrix.md

 # Using a `matrix` with the `gha-runner` action.
-Using a matrix requires a bit more than you may be used to in GitHub Actions.
-This is because we have to reuse multiple workflow steps that depend on each other.
-In order to achieve this, we recommend using [reusable workflows](https://docs.github.com/en/actions/sharing-automations/reusing-workflows).
-Reusable workflows allow for you to group the multiple steps together.
-For a practical example of this, see how we use it for integration testing in [reusable-gpu-test.yaml](.github/workflows/reusable-gpu-test.yaml) and [openmm-gpu-test.yaml](./github/workflows/openmm-gpu-test.yaml).
+Using a `matrix` with the `gha-runner` action requires some extra steps due to the need to reuse multiple dependent workflow steps.
+To achieve this, we recommend using [reusable workflows](https://docs.github.com/en/actions/sharing-automations/reusing-workflows).
+Reusable workflows allow you to group workflow steps together.
+For an example, see how we use it for integration testing in [reusable-gpu-test.yaml](.github/workflows/reusable-gpu-test.yaml) and [openmm-gpu-test.yaml](./github/workflows/openmm-gpu-test.yaml).

 ## Example
-Take the workflow that was use in [our AWS docs](docs/aws.md).
+Take the workflow that we use in [our AWS docs](docs/aws.md).
 ```yaml
 name: Test Self-Hosted Runner
 on: